The ROOT mathematical libraries consist of the following components:

 Changes the matrix shape to

 nrows x ncols.
-Index will start at 0.
+Index starts at 0.

 ResizeTo(Int_t row_lwb,Int_t row_upb, Int_t col_lwb,Int_t col_upb, Int_t nr_nonzeros=-1)